 In England, Wales and Northern Ireland, no minimum age limit is specified under the Human Tissue Act 2004, but most donors will be over the age of 18 years.
 In Scotland, the law specifies that the donor has to be over 16.
-There is no upper age limit, and there have been donors in their 70s.
+There is no upper age limit, and there have been donors in their 70s and 80s.

 Throughout the process, anonymity and confidentiality are maintained, and most altruistic donors never meet the person who receives their donated kidney.
-It is, however, possible for both parties to contact each other after the transplantation, if both parties are willing.
+It is, however, possible for both parties to contact each other after the transplantation, but only if both parties are willing.

 Tests and examinations before the operation

 Each transplant centre has its own protocol for potential donors, which are based on nationally agreed guidelines.
 The information given below is general information, but different tests may be done, depending on individual circumstances and where the transplantation takes place.

 General physical health

 A potential donor must be in good physical and mental health, and the initial tests are designed to confirm this.
 A full medical history is taken by a doctor or nurse, and weight, height and body mass index (BMI) are checked.
 The doctor will also need to perform a full medical examination.

 Donation of a kidney can affect people in different ways and your mental health is as important as your physical health.
 A psychologist or counsellor will routinely see altruistic kidney donors to ascertain their motivation for donation and the potential psychological impact.

 Your urine is tested to look for any sign of infection or other abnormalities, such as blood, protein or glucose in the urine.
 These tests can be done on an ordinary urine sample, which is tested with a simple dipstick and also sent to the laboratory.